SuperOfficeDocs/superoffice-docs/docs/diary/howto/entity/accept-invitation-entity.md

 # How to accept an invitation (data layer)

-When you are trying to accept an invitation, two things come to your mind:
+When you are trying to accept an [invitation][2], two things come to your mind:

 * What is the method to retrieve the invitations?
 * What are the invitations that we are going to accept?